r0b0/debian-installer/README.md

 In the first stage of image generation, you will get a _tasksel_ prompt where you can select a different set of packages for your image.

-### Installer ISO Structure
+### Installer Image Structure

-There are 3 GPT partitions on the installer ISO:
+There are 3 GPT partitions on the installer image:

  1. EFI boot partition
  2. Base Image - Btrfs partition with maximum zstd compression.
 When the live system is running, this is used as a [read-only lower device for overlayfs](https://docs.kernel.org/filesystems/overlayfs.html).
 The installer will copy this to the target system, mount it read-write, resize to expand to the whole partition and continue with the system installation.